Combatting online financial scams

 How online scams affect New Zealand

 Online financial scams are causing significant harm to New Zealanders.
-Reported financial losses have been nearly $200 million a year, but could be as high as $2 billion, when accounting for unreported losses.
+Reported financial losses have been over $200 million a year.

 The issue crosses a number of sectors, including banking, telecommunications, and digital platforms.
-Work has been underway to establish a coordinated approach to combatting scams.
+Work is underway to establish a coordinated approach to combatting scams.

-More information can be found on scams including the types of scams, and how to report and avoid them here:
+More information on scams including the types of scams and how to avoid and report is available on the Consumer Protection website.

 Key developments